andrews1022/react-typescript-project-setup/gatsby/builder-io-starter.md

   ```
 - Now, this component is 100% dynamic!
 - This is a simple example, but your component can truly be **ANYTHING** you can think of!

+### See the Changes

+To see the changes after clicking `Publish Update` in Builder.io:

+- Locally:
+  - Simply stop the local dev server, then run the command `npm run develop`
+  - This will clear the `.cache` and `public` folders, and start up the local dev server agaub, which gives you the lastest changes from Builder.io
+- Netlify:
+  - Simply commit the changes
+  - When you click `Publish Update`, this _will_ trigger a rebuild on Netlify because of our webhook, but the component will not show up until you commit the changes to GitHub

 ## Starter Cleanup